editor-js/quote/README.md

 {
     "type" : "quote",
     "data" : {
-        "quote" : "The unexamined life is not worth living.", "caption" : "Socrates",
+        "text" : "The unexamined life is not worth living.", "caption" : "Socrates",
         "alignment" : "left"
     }